tauri-apps/tauri/.changes/api-tray-icon-event-value-mismatch-type.md

 "@tauri-apps/api": "patch:bug"
 ---

-Fix inavlid value passed to the callback `action` function that doesn't match the `TrayIconEvent` type.
+Fix invalid value passed to the callback `action` function that doesn't match the `TrayIconEvent` type.